synaptic-cl/jumpcloud_aws/README.md

 # saml_aws_jumcloud_api
-Script for generate credentian from aws-cli with saml used jumpcloud
+Script to generate credential for aws-cli when you have SAML authentication with JumpCloud

 ## Install aws-cli